-- Select Start > Settings > Control Panel > Administrative Tools > Services or, on Windows 2012 operating systems, on the Start screen, click Control Panel. - Select VxSAS service and right-click.
+- Open Administrative Tools > Services from the Start screen, and click Control Panel. - Select VxSAS service and right-click.
 Choose the Properties option from the menu that appears. - 2 Click on the Log On tab and select the This account option.
 Specify your administrative password in the This account field and your password if any in the password field.
 Click OK to effect these changes. - 3 Restart the VXSAS service. - Perform these steps for each host that is intended to be a part of the replication configuration.